synopsys-sig/srm-k8s/ps/README.md

 ## Tests

-You can run the following command to execute tests in the ps/tests directory:
+You can run the following command to execute tests in the ps directory:

 ```
+$ pwsh
+PS> cd /path/to/srm-k8s/ps
+PS> Import-Module Pester
-. .\external\powershell-algorithms\data-structures.ps1
+PS> . .\external\powershell-algorithms\data-structures.ps1
-$results = Invoke-Pester tests -PassThru
+PS> $results = Invoke-Pester tests -PassThru
 ```